AdoriZahard/hi3er/docs/index.md

 Late | AE | BR

 !!! note
    Those 2 are never swapped out.
-Not even for Heimdall, because VK already has Heavy Trauma included in her attacks; it's only in her Ultimates.
+They both provide just all that VK needs for this build.
+VK has Heavy Trauma included in her Ultimate attacks for Heimdall.

 ####<p align="center">Elysia - Signet of ■■</p>